yashthipsay/Forta_Bots_Challenges/Challenge-4/proposal.md

         - Define the utilization ranges and corresponding actions for each range.
         - Set up alerts for utilization exceeding the optimal kink and provide detailed insights on the utilization slope.
         - Continuously monitor the utilization percentage and trigger alerts based on predefined thresholds.
+        - The main property to be monitored here is the `getUtilization()` percentage.
+The formula for getUtilization is `totalBorrow + (FACTOR_SCALE/totalSupply)`.
+The `FACTOR_SCALE` is a constant value of 1e18.
+        - The range of values where slope is low i.e. `uint public override immutable supplyPerSecondInterestRateSlopeLow` will be divided into 3 parts monitoring the utilization of each transaction, and then returning the mean utilization per block.
+Then a finding will be generated perblock denoting what range the utilization is in, and whether it is favourable to lend or borrow.
         - Develop a user-friendly interface to display utilization data, findings, and alerts for stakeholders.
         - Conduct thorough testing to validate the bot's functionality and ensure accurate utilization monitoring and alerting.